Morwenn/vergesort/readme.md

 the algorithm will check which collection between the first and the third is the smallest and merge this one first to the second sub-collection.
 Then it will merge the resulting sub-collection to the remaining one.
+* Instead of simply going through the collection element by element, vergesort jumps n / log n elements and expands iterators to the left and to the right to check whether it is in a sorted or reverse-sorted sub-collection.
+In some cases (for example shuffled data), it allows to detect that we are not in a *big enough* collection without having to check every element and to fall back to the pattern-defeating quicksort with barely more than log n comparisons.

 ### Potential optimizations

 The algorithm is actualy suboptimal in many aspects and could still be improved with a bit of work.
 Here is what could be done to further improve  it:

-* The heuristic n / log2 n seems to be a bit off in some cases.
-It should be possible to find a more appropriate one.
+* The heuristic n / log n seems to be a bit off in some cases.
+It may be possible to find a more appropriate one.
 * It is probably possible to merge three sub-collections in-place at a lower cost than merging two of them then merging the result to the remaining one.
-* When a reverse-sorted sub-collection is found, instead of reversing it then merging it, it is probably possible to write an algorithm that will reverse-merge the second sub-collection into the first so that the reversing operation becomes free.
+* When a reverse-sorted sub-collection is found, instead of reversing it then merging it, it is probably possible to write an algorithm that will reverse-merge the second sub-collection into the first so that the reversing operation becomes virtually free.

 While these modifications should at least slightly improve the merging efficiency, I don't know whether it will be noticeable and the standard library merge algorithms are fine pieces of work,